 Based on NFL Best Practices, fans that are ejected from Bears games or parking lots for fan conduct violations may be subject to take an online Fan Conduct Awareness Class and pass the exam before being given the opportunity to return to ANY stadium for an NFL game.

 Aramark is the exclusive food and beverage concessionaire at Soldier Field.
+"Tap to Pay" technology will be at all terminals and cashless payment is preferred.
 For a complete listing of food and beverages available, please check the Chicago Bears Mobile App brought to you by Verizon, visit ChicagoBears.com, or any Fan Services booth on gameday.
 Food for personal consumption is permitted if the container is not prohibited by the NFL Bag Policy.
-The Chicago Bears prefer Visa.

 Should there be an immediate need to evacuate the stadium, fans will be given instructions via the public-address system and/or the video board.
 It is recommended that you familiarize yourself with the two exits nearest to your seats.
 An evacuation plan video will be displayed on the video boards pre-game to educate fans.